SuperioOne/nut_webgui/docs/examples/08_enabling_auth.md

 # ...
 ```

 For multi-instance deployments (e.g., behind a load balancer), all instances must use the same server key.
-You can achieve this by providing a custom key via an environment variable, file, secret, or the main configuration file.
+You can achieve this by providing a custom key via an environment variable, file/secret.

 The example below shows how to provide a key for a replicated service.